$\alpha$-attractor inflation modified by GUP in light of ACT observations: Conclusion

 The analysis of the inflationary background dynamics indicates that the GUP parameter $\beta$ has a significant impact on key cosmological quantities.
 The evolution of the scalar field $\phi(N)$ and the Hubble parameter $H(N)$ during inflation is notably altered in the presence of GUP corrections.
 An increase in $\beta$ leads to smaller values of the scalar field and a higher Hubble rate.
 These corrections become significant only when $\beta$ exceeds a certain threshold, as demonstrated in Figs.~\ref{fig:phi_evolution} and \ref{fig:H_evolution}.
 The analysis indicates that the model sensitivity to GUP effects depends on the value of $\alpha$.

 We concluded that incorporating GUP corrections into the $\alpha$-attractor T-model leads to a markedly improved agreement with recent observational data.
 In particular, while the standard scenario with $\beta = 0$ places the model predictions for $N_* = 60$ near the edge of the $2\sigma$ region, the presence of minimal length effects for $\beta \gtrsim 10^{13}$ shifts the predicted values of $n_s$ and $r$ into the 68\% confidence level region favored by the P-ACT-LB-BK18 dataset.
+A key outcome of our analysis is that the GUP parameter $\beta$ directly impacts the inflationary observables.
+We found that increasing $\beta$ leads to a simultaneous increase in both the scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$.
+This effect is crucial, as it shifts the model predictions into closer agreement with the latest observational data.

 Notably, a maximum value of $\alpha \simeq 0.74$ remains compatible with the 68\% confidence region at $\beta \simeq 1.4 \times 10^{13}$.
 Furthermore, smaller values of $\alpha$ are found to be viable at larger $\beta$, although the allowed interval for $\alpha$ becomes increasingly narrow as $\beta$ rises.
 These findings underscore the potential of GUP-induced modifications to enhance the observational viability of $\alpha$-attractor model of inflation.